Addiction & Recovery

 Asian Shame and Addiction: Suffering in Silence

 Asians are collectivist people by nature and consequently the shame of disgracing their families and ancestors lead many to “suffer in silence” with their various addictions.
-Whether it’s gambling, sex, food, or booze, Sam traces the roots of the Asian addictions to the cultural values of shame and honor.
+Whether it’s gambling, sex, food, or booze, Sam traces the roots of Asians afflicted by addictions to the cultural values of shame and honor.

 Spoken not Broken: Healing through Poetry